satyaatari/todo-list-new/README.md

 Data Persistence:
 State management is handled using Redux.
 Redux Persist is used to retain user data (tasks and login state) across page reloads.
-The data persists until the browser session is closed.

 Profile Page: